- Name: Ricky Glenn

 - Fighting out of: Milwaukee, Wisconsin

-Fighting for a major organization has made Rick Glenn ineligible for regional rankings.
+Fighting for a major organization has made Ricky Glenn ineligible for regional rankings.

 Gyms & Affiliations